uwmadison-chm/sendurance/README.md

 Install a recent Firefox and put [geckodriver](https://github.com/mozilla/geckodriver/releases/) somewhere in your path, or put it in the sendurance directory.

+## Mass downloading

-## Using the Fleet Downloader
+### Using the Fleet Downloader

+Create a `client.json` containing your Fitbit API id, secret, and the shared password on your fitbit accounts:

+    {"id": "XYZ", "secret": "something", "password": "shared"}

 Create a csv file with columns ID, Email log-in, First Day, and Last Day.
 Include rows for every Fitbit.

-Either call this file `fleet_data.csv` or edit the fleet_file variable in `fleet_downloader.py` to point to this csv file.
+Then create a work event Excel file.
+TODO: Document as used by MP2 study.

+Create an `input.json` file for each fleet, to link these two things:

+    {
+        "fleet_file": "/path/to/fleet_data.csv",
+        "work_event_file": "/path/to/work_events.xlsx",
+        "output_path": "/path/to/output"
+    }

-You can edit `fleet_downloader.py` to download the data you want using the lines
+You can edit `fleet_downloader.py` to download the data you want.
+Change the lines at the bottom:

     Downloader.save_steps()
     Downloader.save_hrv()